Supergiovane/node-red-contrib-tts-ultimate/README.md

 ## FEATURES
 * **Native Sonos support**: hear the TTS audio directly via Sonos.
 You can also group speakers, set an hailing sound, choose the volume of each speaker etc.
 * **Output audio file**: the node can just create the TTS file to be used by other nodes.
 In this case, you doesn't need to use Sonos as player.
-* **Amazon Voices, Gooogle Translate Voices, Google TTS Voices and Microsoft TTS Azure voices** are all supported, with all avaiables languages and genders.
+* **Amazon Voices, Gooogle Translate Voices, Google TTS Voices, Microsoft TTS Azure voices and Elevenlabs.io voices** are all supported, with all avaiables languages and genders.
 * **Automatic grouping** is supported.
 You can group all players you want to play your announcements.
 * **Automatic discovery** of your players.
 * **Automatic resume of music** queue (including radio stations, but here, some users reports problem resuming ***radio stations*** and, because of lack of Sonos API documentation, the issue cannot currently be fixed), at exact track, at exact time.